When is commencement?

 When do I walk?
 Can I participate in the May commencement ceremony?

 The College only holds one ceremony each year, in May.
 August graduates may participate in either the May ceremony immediately preceding their date of graduation or the May ceremony immediately following the completion of the degree.
-Students who can demonstrate a plan to complete their remaining requirements (up to a maximum of four courses and approximately 12 credits) by August are eligible to participate in the May commencement ceremony preceding their graduation date.
+Students who can demonstrate a plan to complete their remaining requirements (up to 12 credits) by August are eligible to participate in the May commencement ceremony preceding their graduation date.
 August candidates participating in the May commencement ceremony preceding their graduation date cross the stage and have their names read as usual, integrated with the May graduates, but their names are not printed in the Commencement book.

 Do I need to do anything special to attend the May commencement?

 To participate in the ceremony that precedes your date of graduation, you should speak to your dean and confirm that your degree progress permits your participation.
 August graduates will automatically be on mailing lists for both the May ceremony that precedes and the May ceremony that follows their degree completion.

 Will my name be listed in the commencement program?